dadmannwalking/stonevania_notes/rebranding.md

 # 🧭 Core Identity
-> “A semi-RP, content-driven SMP focused on collaborative engagement through optional server-wide story arcs that bring players together while still maintaining individual progression at your own pace.”
+> **Identity Statement.** We are a semi-RP, content-driven SMP focused on collaborative engagement through optional server-wide story arcs that bring players together while still maintaining individual game progression at your own pace.
 # 👥 Membership Expectations
 > **Activity and Content Expectations.** We are creating something that both creators and viewers can rely on.
 Regular activity and content is expected on and from this SMP from anyone and everyone involved.
 What "regular activity" looks like may look differently for everyone, but some typical guidelines include **1-2 sessions per week** and **1 video per month**.
 #### Open Questions